A Guide to Measuring the Effectiveness of Business Processes

 Defining Business Processes and Key Metrics

-In order to measure the effectiveness of business processes, it is essential first to understand what business processes are and what metrics are used to measure their effectiveness.
+To measure the effectiveness of business processes, it is essential first to understand what business processes are and the metrics used to measure their effectiveness.

 What is a business process?
 Business processes are a collection of tasks that enable a business to complete